 - A reduction in peak consumption associated with irrigation.
 The use of reuse water for irrigation is not subject to water restrictions at this time.

-Additionally, the City has four bulk reuse water stations where citizens and customers can pick up reuse water for personal or commercial use.
-They are located throughout the entire service area: Neuse River WWTP (southeast Raleigh), E. M. Johnson Water Treatment Plant (North Raleigh), Little Creek WWTP (Zebulon), and Smith Creek WWTP (Wake Forest).
+Additionally, the City has two bulk reuse water stations where citizens and customers can pick up reuse water for personal or commercial use.
+The bulk stations are located at Neuse River Resource Recovery Facility (southeast Raleigh) and Little Creek WWTP (Zebulon).
 Some of the uses for bulk reuse water include irrigation, hydro-seeding, pesticide and herbicide application, concrete production, power/pressure washing, and dust control.

 Bulk reuse water from the City is free of charge.
 However, each customer must complete certification training by the Public Utilities Department prior to picking up the reuse water or using it.

-To schedule a certification training class or for questions about the City of Raleigh's reuse water program please contact Marla Dalton at 919-996-3672 or firstname.lastname@example.org.
+To schedule a certification training class or for questions about the City of Raleigh’s reuse water program, please contact Emily Fentress at 919-996-3680.

 - Neuse River Resource Recovery Facility- Open

 The Phase 2 Reuse Master Plan was approved in December 2017.
 Objectives of this plan are to evaluate the current reuse system and further define the alternatives for expanding the reuse system.
 This phase assesses the required infrastructure and cost for implementing specific water reuse projects.
 It also provides a comparison of the costs and benefits of selected alternatives for expanding the reuse system to serve either non-potable or potable uses.